bjornharrtell/presentations/foss4g/2016/jsts/PITCHME.md

 # The road to JSTS 1.0

-* Wanted to update JSTS to upstream but not manually <!-- .element: class="fragment" -->
+* Wanted to update JSTS to upstream but not manually
-* Issue "Automated port" opened at GitHub in May 2015 <!-- .element: class="fragment" -->
+* Issue "Automated port" opened at GitHub in May 2015
-* Rapid progress early 2016 <!-- .element: class="fragment" -->
+* Rapid progress early 2016
-* First beta release january 2016 <!-- .element: class="fragment" -->
+* First beta release january 2016
-* 1.0.0 released february 2016 <!-- .element: class="fragment" -->
+* 1.0.0 released february 2016

 Note:
 Fast forward to last year 2015.
 Existing JSTS lagged behind upstream, so I wanted to update it but not manually.